-To Kill a Mockingbird is a novel by Harper Lee published in 1960.
+To Kill a Mockingbird by Harper Lee was first published in 1960.
 It was immediately successful, winning the Pulitzer Prize in 1961 and has become a classic of modern American literature.

-The plot and characters are loosely based on the author’s observations of her family and neighbors, as well as on an event that occurred near her hometown in 1936, when she was 8 years old.
+The plot and characters are loosely based on the author’s observations of her family and neighbours, as well as on an event that occurred near her hometown in 1936 when she was 8 years old.